Copy & Paste Acting Up on a Mac? Here's How to Fix It

 3. Type pboard in the Activity Monitor search bar

-4. Click on the pboard process and hit the X button from the toolbar in the right upper corner of the window
+4. Highlight and click on the pboard process —press the X button in the right upper corner of the Activity Monitor window

 5. Click the Force Quit button